gageracer/edithor/example/uiresult.md

 **Segment 43:** (487 characters)

 "You're all real," she said.
-"Just displaced."
+"Just displaced.".
 Over the following weeks, we tried to rebuild our lives.
 The building was condemned—not because of physical damage, but because Maya reported the illegal temporal experiment to her research institute.
 Turns out, the government had been running unauthorized time manipulation tests in the 1950s.
 This building was one of several sites.
 Most had been shut down and cleaned up.
 This one had been forgotten.
 Until now.
 I found a new apartment.

 **Segment 44:** (483 characters)